mitterio/server-typing-indicator-demo/README.md

 yarn run start
 ```

 On start, you'll get a channel ID printed to the console.
-Copy this ID and paste it inside the timeline events demo app.
+Copy this ID and paste it inside the typing indicator demo app.